Educational Explainer

 • Drug interactions with benzodiazepines, opioids, stimulants, and certain blood-pressure medications.
 A prescriber needs a full medication list before treatment.

-• **Risks of unsupervised at-home dosing** specifically: no one is monitoring blood pressure, no one is screening for dissociation severity, and no one can intervene if something goes wrong.
-This is the central concern in the FDA's 2023 advisory.
+• Risks of unsupervised at-home dosing specifically: no one is monitoring blood pressure, no one is screening for dissociation severity, and no one can intervene if something goes wrong.
+This is the central concern in the FDA's alert.

 Who is and isn't a candidate

-Most legitimate ketamine providers limit treatment to adults with **treatment-resistant depression** (typically defined as failure to respond to two or more adequate antidepressant trials), and many extend to certain cases of severe anxiety, PTSD, or acute suicidality after careful evaluation.
-A first-line use of ketamine — before trying standard, lower-risk treatments — is not supported by the evidence and is not consistent with FDA labelling for esketamine.
+Most legitimate ketamine providers limit treatment to adults with treatment-resistant depression (typically defined as failure to respond to two or more adequate antidepressant trials), and many extend to certain cases of severe anxiety, PTSD, or acute suicidality after careful evaluation.
+Using ketamine first-line, before trying standard lower-risk treatments, is not supported by the evidence and is not consistent with FDA labeling for esketamine.

 Ketamine is generally not appropriate for people with active or recent substance use disorders (especially involving dissociatives or stimulants), uncontrolled hypertension or recent cardiovascular events, a history of psychosis or schizophrenia spectrum disorders, pregnancy, or severe untreated bladder or urinary-tract disease.
 A responsible prescriber will screen for all of these before offering treatment.